 Two Words That Changed My Life

-In college I participated in Chi Alpha, a faith-based student group.
+In college, I participated in Chi Alpha, a faith-based student group.
 When I started dating a young man of a different faith, he enjoyed coming to the gatherings with me and my friends liked him.
 We were fond of each other, but his feelings grew stronger and more serious than mine.

 To be fair, I ended the relationship.
 We parted amicably but he left our group; it was awkward for both of us.
-Although the breakup was best of us both, I grieved the loss of our friendship.
+Although the breakup was the best of us both, I grieved the loss of our friendship.

 He looked at me and said, “Where is John tonight?” (not his real name) No one spoke as everyone looked from me to him and back to me.
-Apparently he was the only one who didn’t know we had broken up.
+Apparently, he was the only one who didn’t know we had broken up.

 Finally, one of the girls softly explained, “They aren’t dating anymore.”

-Everyone remained silent, I suppose assuming I was upset .
+Everyone remained silent, I suppose assuming I was upset.
 I wasn’t upset but I realized everyone else was uncomfortable.
 I didn’t want our new friend to feel bad about the mistake, so I tried to make light of it.
 I blurted out the first thing that popped into my head.

 “That’s right,” I said smiling.
 “I’m available.”